 A report on the popularity of U.S. universities (despite the high expense) among Chinese families quoted a Trojan parent, Chao Mingjun.
 Chao said, "I think attending U.S. college provides my son a more extensive platform to expand his horizons and social circles.
 We paid the bill from our savings."

 An article about Chengdu start-up TerraQuanta noted that founder Alpha Wang graduated from USC with a doctorate in electrical engineering and received over $400,000 in funds from the municipal government to launch his company.

 An article about WeChat and its use in the anti-affirmative action campaign quoted USC graduate student Chi Wang.
 Wang is researching the use of WeChat.
 She said it allows Chinese immigrants to more readily connect to their homeland and helps them to understand the U.S.

-USC political scientist and Chinese film scholar Stanley Rosen was quoted in a story about China’s efforts to enhance its soft power.
-“If China does have any soft power, it’s probably because of the success of their economy….”
+, USC political scientist, was quoted in an article about China’s efforts to increase its soft power.
+“If China does have any soft power,” he said, “it’s probably because of the success of their economy….”

 An article noted that the USC U.S.-China Institute co-sponsored the 2018 U.S.-China Film and Television Innovation Summit at the American Film Institute.
 USC speakers included Stanley Rosen, Dan Birman, and Clayton Dube.
 The US-China Press